Ketone bodies: Heart

-The heart preferentially uses fatty acids as fuel under normal physiologic conditions.
-However, under ketotic conditions, the heart can effectively use ketone bodies for this purpose.
+Under normal physiologic conditions fatty acids provide the majority (60-90%) of metabolic energy production in the heart.
+However, under ketotic conditions, the heart will burn ketone bodies in preference to fatty acids.

 Brain

-For several decades the liver has been considered as the main supplier of ketone bodies to fuel brain energy metabolism.
-However, recent evidence has demonstrated that glial cells can fuel neurons with locally synthesized ketone bodies to sustain memory formation upon food restriction.

 The brain gets a portion of its fuel requirements from ketone bodies when glucose is less available than normal.
 In the event of low glucose concentration in the blood, most other tissues have alternative fuel sources besides ketone bodies and glucose (such as fatty acids), but studies have indicated that the brain has an obligatory requirement for some glucose.
 After strict fasting for 3 days, the brain gets 25% of its energy from ketone bodies.
 After about 24 days, ketone bodies become the major fuel of the brain, making up to two-thirds of brain fuel consumption.
 Many studies suggest that human brain cells can survive with little or no glucose, but proving the point is ethically questionable.
 During the initial stages of ketosis, the brain does not burn ketones, since they are an important substrate for lipid synthesis in the brain.
 Furthermore, ketones produced from omega-3 fatty acids may reduce cognitive deterioration in old age.

 Ketogenesis helped fuel the enlargement of the human brain during its evolution.
 It was previously proposed that ketogenesis is key to the evolution and viability of bigger brains in general.
 However, the loss of HMGCS2 (and consequently this ability) in three large-brained mammalian lineages (cetaceans, elephants-mastodons, Old World fruit bats) shows otherwise.
 Out of the three lineages, only fruit bats have the expected sensitivity to starvation; the other two have found alternative ways to fuel the body during starvation.